ΘρϵηΠατπ

 Counting Stars

-One can count by first fixing a valid bracket arrangement and then permuting elements with that valid bracket arrangement, moreover note that the star of contains bracket pairs.
+One can count M(n) by first fixing a valid bracket arrangement and then permuting elements with that valid bracket arrangement, moreover note that the star of a1,an contains n2 bracket pairs.